music dictionary : As - As

 Asistente social(Spanish m.) social worker

-asistir(Spanish) assist, help, treat (medically)
+asistir(Spanish) to assist, to help, to treat (medically)

-asistir a(Spanish) attend, be present at
+asistir a(Spanish) , to attend (class, mass, patient), to be present at

 Asitoaster(German m.) tanning bed